 Best Front, Back or Full Garden; and Allotment Garden;

 Best Planted Container or Hanging Basket;

 Best Contribution to Wildlife.

-The closing date is Friday 9 July and judging will take place the following week, with an awards ceremony at the Freedom Centre, Preston Road Village Centre, in mid-October.
-Park Area winners will also go forward to the citywide Hull in Bloom competition and the winners of this are announced on 16 September in a ceremony at the Guildhall.
+The closing date is Friday 9th July and judging will take place the following week, with an awards ceremony at the Freedom Centre, Preston Road Village Centre, on Wednesday 12th October.